02green/nano_app/README.md

 This is a minimal React Native app screen that reuses the same printing module as your CheckBalanceDetails screen (`react-native-print`).
 It prints a receipt with the heading "TECHSOFT limited" and these lines:

-- hello, my name if female programmer
+- hello, my name is female programmer
 - what would you like me to do today
 - am happy that your here today